 Chapter 9 of the Utah Criminal Code, is the set of laws addressing Offenses Against Public Order and Decency.
 Part 3 of Chapter 9 is focused on laws against Cruelty to Animals.
 That section of the law defines bestiality, addresses the kinds of offenses that qualify as acts of bestiality, and identifies the classification of such acts as class B misdemeanors.
 Chapter 9, Part 3 of the code defines an animal as a living nonhuman vertebrate creature.
 And, it defines the crime of bestiality as any contact of human and/or animal genitals with the mouth or anus of the other species for purposes of sexual gratification of the person, or use of an object for contact with the animal’s genitals or anus.

 Punishments for Crimes Against Public Order and Decency in Utah

 A misdemeanor is an offense viewed under the Utah Criminal Code as less serious than a felony, but more serious than an infraction.
 Violations of various county or city ordinances or state laws are classed as misdemeanors in Utah.
 Misdemeanors are categorized as three levels of offenses, classes A, B, and C, with class A offenses receiving the most severe extent of punishment.

 Bestiality crimes are identified as Class B misdemeanors, punishable by up to six months in jail and/or a fine of up to $1,000.
 Misdemeanor cases that are judged to involve aggravating factors may result in heavier penalties upon conviction, and those found to have mitigating factors may result in lighter penalties.

-For additional information about Utah bestiality laws, or if you have been charged with an Offense Against Public Order and Decency in Utah, contact Wasatch Defense Lawyers for a free, no-obligation consultation with an experienced Salt Lake City Utah defense lawyer.
-We are dedicated to working hard and succeeding for our clients throughout Utah.
+For additional information about Utah bestiality laws, or if you have been charged with an Offense Against Public Order and Decency in Utah, contact the Wasatch Defense Lawyers to schedule a free, no-obligation consultation with an experienced Salt Lake City Utah defense lawyer.
+We know Utah’s crimes against nature laws and will protect your rights.